Rishabhco/pawsomeBackend/README.md

 # PawSome
+>Don't Buy, Adopt!

-Pawsome is a project that aims to provide a facilty, using which people can adopt a pet or can list a pet for adoption in an efficient way.
+Pawsome is a project that aims to provide a facility through which people who are looking for a pet for adoption can connect with the pets that are available for adoption.

 ## 🖱 Deployment